h8d13/Mbapyc/README.md

 - Check executable is actually using venv, also elevated True/False.

 - Build temp `.so` files, modify on the fly, build using `gcc`, run and clean-up, exit.

+---

+Heavily inspired by weird shananigans when watching @TSCoding on YT.